jruels/az-databricks-adf/Day2/Lab5.md

 ---

 #### 6. **Aggregate Data**
-1. Add a **Cast** transformation to the `JoinedData` transformation to convert the Happiness_Score and Population columns to numerical values
+1. Add a **Cast** transformation to the `JoinedData` transformation to convert the Happiness_Score and Population columns to the float and integer data types respectively.
 2. Add an **Aggregate** transformation:
    - Connect it to `JoinedData`.
    - Configure the aggregations: